natia-miscere/natia-miscere.github.io/feats/first-layer/trooper/doctrines/tactical-superiority.md

 ### Custom Loadout (A1)

-Select a basic Loadout, and it loses all characteristics except armor one, then you can add 3 of (*H*) perks to make up your own Loadout.
+Select a basic Loadout, it loses all characteristics except armor one, then you can add 3 of (*H*) perks to make up your own Loadout.

 ### Nested Command (A2)